JonasLudwig1998/LeuchtfeuerCompanySegmentsBundle/README.md

 Event Log is created for each Segment updated in the Company Segments view.

+Audit Log is created for each Company Segment created, updated or deleted.

 ## Troubleshooting
 Make sure you have not only installed but also enabled the Plugin.